Bridging Research and Community: Insights From a Louisiana CEAL Regional Team Researcher

-Laura Perry Ph.D. is assistant professor at the Tulane University School of Medicine and researcher on the Louisiana CEAL Regional Team (LA-CEAL).
+Laura Perry, Ph.D., is an assistant professor at the Tulane University School of Medicine and researcher on the Louisiana CEAL Regional Team (LA-CEAL).
 At the upcoming American Public Health Association (APHA) conference, she will present findings from LA-CEAL’s research on building engagement to improve colorectal cancer screenings in Louisiana.
 This interview with Dr. Perry highlights the role of community partners in shaping the research and enhancing inclusive engagement in clinical research for underserved populations.

 This research examines the effectiveness and feasibility of implementing an evidence-based financial incentive intervention for improving colorectal cancer screening at a federally qualified health center (FQHC) serving patients in Louisiana Acadiana.